 Mark Weber: Principal Investor at Tectonic, IBM/MIT AI Researcher

-The Harvard Ventures-TECH Summer Program runs entirely online across two, six-week summer sessions:
+The 2025 Harvard Ventures-TECH Summer Program will run entirely online across two, six-week summer sessions:

 Please contact tech@seas.harvard.edu with any questions.